 As a twelve-year-old boy sitting under a lime green beach umbrella on the sands of Cape Cod, I discovered a new world.
 It was the 70s—was the lime green umbrella a giveaway?—and Edgar Rice Burroughs took me to Venus on a regular basis.
 The sci-fi series hijacked my imagination and Frazetta’s scantily-clad, knife-wielding princess and mythical-beast cover art dazzled my senses.
 A year later, I wandered into Salem’s Lot and nothing was ever the same again.
 I discovered two lives: the one I lived and the one I fell into with each page turned.

 While my published research articles and scientific book chapters reflect the logic and precision of left brain thinking, my right brain has roared back with a vengeance.
 Decades after going to Venus, I found myself once again on the sands of Cape Cod—sans lime green umbrella—with a story that would not leave my head.
 I tried to ignore it, but the characters called to me, begging to let them out.
 On a dare from my daughter, I began writing and spent the next twelve months glued to my computer, possessed to create the first in a series of supernatural thrillers.
 A Taker of Morrows is my first novel, but the characters called to me, begging for a sequel.
-And now there's The Soul Dweller appeared in 2018 and The Immortal Force came along in 2019.
+And then The Soul Dweller appeared in 2018 and The Immortal Force came along in 2019.

 Throughout my journey, I've accumulated five guitars, four herniated discs, three academic degrees, two dogs, and one wife, son, and daughter, but not necessarily in that order.
 I divide my time between Columbia, Missouri and Cape Cod writing and teaching.

 Stephen Paul Sayers sits down with his editor, Linda Kasten from Fix-It-Write.com, for a short Q&A about his new book, A Taker of Morrows, from Hydra Publications.